 Specialized training for individuals with a relevant Canadian degree

-A short program will be offered in September 2022 to individuals who have a relevant Canadian degree (e.g. special education, social work, community action, recreation intervention).
+A short program will be offered to individuals who have a relevant Canadian degree (e.g. special education, social work, community action, recreation intervention).
 It will lead directly to qualification.

 Individuals referred by an employment assistance officer from Services Québec may be eligible for a $475 weekly allocation while participating in this training program.
 The training program will be offered at several colleges.